When Trust Breaks, Everything Changes

-Infidelity and broken promises don’t just damage a relationship—they disrupt your sense of safety, clarity, and self-trust.
+Infidelity and broken promises don’t just damage a relationship—they disrupt your sense of safety, self-trust, and even reality.

-If you feel unmoored, on edge, or unsure what’s real anymore, you’re not failing.
+If you feel unmoored, on edge, or unsure what’s real anymore, you’re not alone.
 You’re responding to a profound rupture.

-And if you’re the one who broke the trust, you may be carrying something just as disorienting—shame, confusion, and a deep fear that what you’ve done now defines who you are.
+And if you’re the one who broke the trust, you may be carrying something just as disorienting—shame, confusion, and a deep fear that what you’ve done may now cost you everything.

 After betrayal, people often find themselves: